Roanoke–Chowan Community College: History

 In 1967, an abandoned prison compound in Hertford County was purchased.
-A fund to establish a 2-year vocational and technical training institution was provided by the North Carolina General Assembly.
-The institution was originally founded as a technical institute.
+The North Carolina General Assembly provided a fund to establish a 2-year vocational and technical training institution.
+The institution was initially founded as a technical institute.
 In 1981, Roanoke-Chowan Technical Institute was renamed Roanoke-Chowan Technical College.
-In 1987, the institution was again renamed, to Roanoke-Chowan Community College.
+In 1987, the institution was again renamed to Roanoke-Chowan Community College.

 Campus

-The community college issituated on a 41-acre tract of land and has seven buildings which house instructional space and administrative functions.
+The community college is situated on a 41-acre tract of land and has seven buildings which house instructional space and administrative functions.
 A seven-acre Arboretum/Environmental Science Outdoor Laboratory is also part of the campus.
 The college has expanded into the vacant Northampton High School-East building to offer General Educational Development and computer literacy programs.
 In addition, there are several new programs such as a mechatronics engineering technology program.

 Academics

-The college currently has about 20 curricular programs in which students may seek degrees, diplomas and short term skills-based certificates.
+The college currently has about 20 curricular programs in which students may seek degrees, diplomas, and short-term skills-based certificates.